Sun Country Airlines | Washington, D.C.

 The outstanding seafood offerings are what make Kinkead’s a perennial favorite of celebrities and politicians.
 The menu varies from day to day, but diners can count on the entrees being fresh and a feast for the eyes as well as the taste buds.
 The wine list includes more than 300 selections.

-A young, daring chef, smart and attentive servers and the absence of a menu might surprise the uninitiated.
-But fans of Chef Monis’ tiny restaurant (12 tables) know that they can expect a Greek-inspired, multi-course feast over the 2.5 to 3-hour meal.
+A daring chef, smart and attentive servers and the absence of a menu might surprise the uninitiated.
+But fans of chef Johnny Monis’ tiny restaurant (12 tables) know that they can expect a Greek-inspired, multi-course feast over the 2.5- to 3-hour meal.
 There is nothing else quite like it in the region.

 From a location across from the National Portrait Gallery, this eatery is as visually appealing as its neighbor’s masterpieces.
 The outstanding wine list, with more than 1,000 options and 50 wines by the glass, may get the most buzz, but the inventive, Modern American cuisine more than holds it own.